 At this point, we need to characterize birds' behavior in dangerous situations.
 We decided to implement the confusion strategy as an escape strategy.
 In practice, birds in the flock respond to a predator's attack by fleeing at random.
-To do this, we need to modify the likelihood matrix $P(\mathbf{\tilde{\sigma}}|z^{i1},z^{i2})$ by extending it to the conditional probabilities of the observations $\tilde{\sigma}$ given the hidden state $z^{i2}$.
-When $z^{i2}=0$, the extended likelihood matrix is still defined as Equation \eqref{eq: single matrix A}, with $\sigma^j \equiv \sigma^{j1}$, while the threat-related component $\sigma^{j2}$ is uninformative (all the elements have the same value and every column sums to one).
-In contrast, when $z^{i2}=1$, the component $P(\sigma^{j1}|z^{i1},1)$ of the likelihood is uninformative; in contrast, the expression of $P(\sigma^{j2}|z^{i1},1)$ is analogous to that in Equation \eqref{eq: single matrix A}, taking care to replace the function $R(i,j)$ introduced in Equation \eqref{eq: Reynolds function} with the function $\bar{R}(i,j)$ that satisfies the following conditions: .
+To do this, we need to modify the likelihood matrix $P(\mathbf{\tilde{\sigma}}|z^{i},z^{*i})$ by extending it to the conditional probabilities of the observations $\tilde{\sigma}$ given the hidden state $z^{*i}$.
+When $z^{*i}=0$, the extended likelihood matrix is still defined as Equation \eqref{eq: single matrix A}, with $\sigma'^j \equiv \sigma^{j}$, while the stress component $\sigma^{*j}$ is uninformative (all the elements have the same value and every column sums to one).
+In contrast, when $z^{*i}=1$, the component $P(\sigma'^{j}|z^{i},1)$ is analogous to that in Equation \eqref{eq: single matrix A}, taking care to replace the function $R(i,j)$ introduced in Equation \eqref{eq: Reynolds function} with the function $R'(i,j)$ that satisfies the following conditions: .

-In a way, $z^{i2}$ is a context variable that shapes the perception of the states of neighboring birds and affects the choice of action.
+In a way, $z^{*i}$ is a context variable that shapes the perception of the states of neighboring birds and affects the choice of action.
 Actually, in the latter case, the influence is mutual.
-Indeed, similarly to the case without predators with $z_t^i \equiv z_t^{i1}$ (see Equation \eqref{eq: state transitions without predator}), there exists a transition probability that probabilistically attributes a value to the stress state to $z_{t}^{i1}$, every time an action $u$ is executed.
+Indeed, similarly to the case without predators with $z_t'^i \equiv z_t^{i}$ (see Equation \eqref{eq: state transitions without predator}), there exists a transition probability that probabilistically attributes a value to the stress state to $z_{t}^{i}$, every time an action $u$ is executed.